MohamedKamil-hub/nebula-selfhosted-paas/README.md

 # 3. Install Docker and Docker Compose
 ./scripts/01-install-docker.sh

-# ⚠️ IMPORTANT: Log out and log back in (or reboot) for Docker group changes.
+#IMPORTANT: Log out and log back in (or reboot) for Docker group changes.
 #    After logging in again, verify with: docker ps

 # 4. Check that ports 80 and 443 are free (optional but recommended)